razorpay/sqoop-on-spark/README.md

 #### Hive has three execution engines, MapReduce, Tez and Spark.
 Which one does this connector support?
 The connector supports MapReduce and Tez.
 It doesn't support Spark execution engine in Hive.

-##Sql-delta-import
+## sql-delta-import
-[sql-delta-import](/sql-delta-import/readme.md) is a utility for importing data from a JDBC source into a Delta Lake table
+[sql-delta-import](/sql-delta-import/readme.md) allows for importing data from a JDBC source into a Delta Lake table

 # Reporting issues